 What’s up with our obsession with punctuating our sentences with “one”?
-Do we love this single digit so much that we’ve decided to incorporate it into our secret language?
+Do we love this single digit so much that we’ve turned it into our secret language?

-One theory is that this is the result of a bastardisation of the Mandarin translation of “one” (一个/yi ge).
+One theory is that this is the result of a bastardisation from the Mandarin translation of “one” (一个/yi ge).
 In Mandarin, 个 (ge) is used to refer to ANY particular object, person, or situation, regardless of the actual number (when they say “3”, they say 三个, meaning “three ones”).
-This habit crept into speaking habits when Mandarin speakers started speaking English more often.
+This habit crept into speaking habits when Mandarin speakers started to converse more in English.

-3. Why is “can” both the question and the answer to so many things?
+6. Why is “can” both the question & the answer to so many things?

 This simple but oh-so-powerful word means no time and effort goes to waste in our daily interactions.
-Not only is it a common noun, the fact that it can also be used not only as a question but also an answer means it’s all you’ll ever need to facilitate conversations.
+Not only is it a common noun, the fact that it’s also used as both a question and answer means it’s all you’ll ever need to spark conversations.

 Situation: Asking someone to meet up tomorrow.

 “Would you like to meet up with me tomorrow?”